Difference Between Pentium D and Pentium Dual-core

 What is Pentium Dual-Core?

 Pentium D is based on core architechture.
 It is adapted to the best qualities and amazing features.
-All the flaws and challenges faced by the Pentium D were overcome by this invention swiftly.
+This invention swiftly overcame all the flaws and challenges faced by the Pentium D.

 It outperformed Pentium D to a great extent and was a very successful introduction in the market.